jabennett1515/eslint-rxjs-destroy/README.md

 ## Usage

-Add `eslint-rxjs-destroy` to your ESLint configuration file:
+Add `eslint-plugin-rxjs-destroy` to your ESLint configuration file:

 ### `.eslintrc.json`